Learning Transfer Operators by Kernel Density Estimation: Theory of Density Estimation

-each balances large bias when the bandwidth is too large, versus large variance large variance when the bandwidth times data set size is too small, but at different rates.
-The asymptotic mean square error can be shown to be optimal when,
+each balances large \gls{bias} when the bandwidth is too large, versus large variance when the bandwidth times data set size is too small, but at different rates.
+The asymptotic mean square error can be shown \cite{silverman_1999,scott_2015} to be optimal when,

-where $C$ is a constant related to the unknown density function, $C=\frac{4 p(x) d}{c^2|p''(x)|^2} $.
+where $C$ is a constant related to the unknown density function, $C=\frac{4 \rho(x) d}{c^2|\rho''(x)|^2} $.
 Similarly, for histograms, an optimal bandwidth selection is described by,

-(and note that bandwidth for a histogram is considered to be as $1/K$).
-So we see that asymptotically, cubic versus quintic scaling and the KDE may be better when best used (optimal bandwidth), but in practice that also depends on the constants, and one depends largely on the $p_X$ and the other also on $P_X''$.
-The most relevant quantity when choosing a method is that for a KDE, MSE when using the optimal bandwidth is, \cite{scott_2015}
+and note that bandwidth/bin-width for a histogram is considered to be as $1/K$.
+So we see that asymptotically, cubic versus quintic scaling and the \gls{kde} may be better when optimal bandwidth is used, but in practice, that also depends on the constants, and one depends largely on the $\rho_X$ and the other also on $\rho_X''$.
+The most relevant factor to consider when selecting a method is the \gls{mse}.
+For \gls{kde} with the optimal bandwidth, the \gls{mse} can be expressed as:

+On the other hand, for \gls{hde} with the optimal bin size, the \gls{mse} is given by:

-However, all we can do is selection in practice, since we will not know $p_X$, is to inspect the scaling as we will do in the results Sec.~\ref{sec:rest}.
-Beyond 1-dimensional density estimation, multivariate KDE has a slower bandwidth rate,
+These expressions describe the asymptotic behavior of the \gls{mse} for each method, indicating the rate at which the error decreases as the sample size N increases.
+It is important to note that \gls{kde} can achieve the expected tolerance level with a smaller sample size when using optimal parameter values compared to \gls{hde}.
+However, the best we can do is select a parameter value by heuristic rule-of-thumb approach in practice, since we will not know $\rho_X$, to inspect the scaling.
+Beyond 1-dimensional density estimation, multivariate \gls{kde} has a slower bandwidth rate \cite{scott_2015} ,

 in $D\geq 1$ dimensions.
-For example, the density estimation problem associated with $P_X(x)$ is $D=1$ for a transfer operator of the logistic map, but the joint density $P_{X'X}(x',x)$ is $D=2$ for the same.
+For example, the density estimation problem associated with $\rho_X(x)$ is $D=1$ for a transfer operator of the logistic map, but the joint density $\rho_{X'X}(x',x)$ is $D=2$ for the same.

+One may utilize either a heuristic rule-of-thumb approach or a systematic optimization method \cite{silverman_1999} to determine the optimal parameter values for density estimation.
+In this demonstration, as we possess precise knowledge of the density function, we will employ the \gls{ub} to choose the optimal parameter values.